roboconf/roboconf.github.io/en/roadmap.md

 	* Support place holders for environment switch.
 	* Complete the Maven plug-in for reusability purpose.
 	* Simplify the installation of Roboconf.
+	* Study TOSCA support.
+	* Support Apache QPID as the messaging server.

 * **From April 2015**